osomike/pyspark-training/README.md

 To run the training notebooks, navigate to your AWS Glue console and start the notebooks.

 ## Trainer
 The training is conducted by Oscar Mike Claure Cabrera.
-Connect with him on [LinkedIn](https://www.linkedin.com/in/oscarclaure/).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/oscarclaure/).